valsson-group/Information-for-New-Members-in-Valsson-Group/README.md

-# Information for New Members in Valsson Group
+# Information for New Members in Valsson Research Group
-Welcome to Valsson Group!
-Here are some useful instructions, tutorials, and materials that will be helpful in your research.
+Welcome to Valsson Research Group!
+Here are some valuable instructions, tutorials, and materials that will be helpful in your research.

 ## Set your Cruntch4 account:
 Email Dr. Navneet Khetrapal (Navneet.Khetrapal@unt.edu) to request an account on cruntch4, the high-performance system where we perform our simulations.